RDorville/EP1000/finalProject/faq.md

 ## Final Project - Frequently Asked Questions

 #### What is a "Hero" Shot?
 > When you have completed your assignment, and it works.
-A "hero" shot shows the working assignment e.g. screenshot or a video demonstrating that your solution works.
+A "hero" shot shows the working assignment e.g. screen shot or a video demonstrating that your solution works.
 You're the "hero" in doing that!
 >
 > [Definition: Hero Shot](https://unbounce.com/conversion-glossary/definition/hero-shot/)